-Activation and initiative - people toss these terms around so interchangeably that we thought it was worth a blog post.
+People toss these two terms around so interchangeably that we thought it was worthy of a blog post.

-Marketing activation is a short-term event to generate immediate interest and engagement with a product or service.
+Marketing activation is a short-term, real-world tactic to generate immediate interest and engagement with your brand.

-It includes guerilla marketing stunts, flash mobs, in-store promotions, product demonstrations, and experiential events.
+It encompasses pop-up shops, guerilla marketing stunts, flash mobs, in-store promotions, product demonstrations, experiential events, and other brand activities.

 While marketing activation and initiatives are distinct concepts, they are not mutually exclusive.

-The key is to understand each approach's objectives and outcomes and use them strategically and complementary to achieve your business goals.
+The key is understanding each approach's objectives and outcomes and using them strategically and complementary to achieve your business goals.

 To see some activation and initiative examples, view our Experience section.